 Imposter Syndrome...
 I'm a fraud and everyone is about to find out.

 I'm doing something really scary because it needs to be said.
 Truth...
-I have three degrees (Bachelors, Masters, Doctorate), over 20 years of experience in education, a very successful career, a heart that calls me to help women kick ass on their doctoral dissertations so they can move on with their lives, and some days I’m certain it’s only a matter of time before everyone finds out I have absolutely no clue what I’m doing.
+I have three degrees (Bachelors, Masters, Doctorate), over 20 years of experience in education, had a very successful career, a very successful coaching practice heart that calls me to help women kick ass on their doctoral dissertations so they can move on with their lives, and some days I’m certain it’s only a matter of time before everyone finds out I have absolutely no clue what I’m doing.

 I know I am not alone.
 I work with high-performing female doc students who blow my mind with how brilliant and articulate they are.
 And yet, we feel that soon enough we will be exposed as frauds.